open-spaced-repetition/leitner-box/README.md

 card, review_log = scheduler.review_card(card, rating, review_datetime)
 ```

-To re-iterate, the reason you should opt for a local timezone is because the `LeitnerScheduler` schedules cards at the beginning of each day, and when each day begins depends on the timezone of the user.
+Under the hood, these datetimes are coerced to become datetime naive, but you still have the option of specifying datetime-aware objects.

+To re-iterate, cards in each box are made due at the beginning of each day, regardless of the timezone.
+As a consequence of this, when determining whether a user should review cards in a given box, you should know what day it is where they are.

 ## Versioning